LoganConnor44/builder-design-pattern/README.md

 The main issue with this anti-pattern is **maintainability**.

 If there are only a few fields in the class then is anti-pattern isn't a huge problem, but the issue begins when a class has more than two or three fields.
-Telescoping Constructors can be difficult to read as they may contain a large number of fields.
-When instantiating this class developers may pass an incorrect argument.
+Although keep in mind, a class with eight properties will result in 254 different constructors for every different possible combination of fields that may be instantiated at one time.

 #### What Does This Look Like In Code?